skillzaa/bilza/readme.md

-### Things are NOT final .API will change and there are breaking changes in each new version...please give it a few weeks more !!!!!
-### I will upload 1 version per week till the API is stable
+### This version is release candidate.
+The API is reasonably mature and I do hope no breaking changes in it.
 ---

 # What is Bilza.js

 ---
-> Bilza.js is a javascript framework for creating business and educational visualizations in the browser using HTML5 canvas.
+> Bilza.js is a javascript framework for creating business and educational Visualizations / Presentations  in the browser using HTML5 canvas.
+> The output is simple javascript code which will draw its content on a HTML5 canvas element.
 ---

 ## Mission
 To be an easy to use library for creating
     - Presentations.
+    - Slides with text.
-    - Slides with text, images and other components (with some basic    animation and effects).
+    - Images and other components with some basic animations and effects.
     - Demo videos, tutorials etc.
     - Lessons and educational content.

-## What Bilza is Not
- - Bilza is NOT fast, can be running it on even low frame rate.
- - Bilza is not an animation framework.
-It actually has very basic animation features.
- - Bilza is not a game engine.
-Please keep this in mind, the purpose is to make slides, presentations, demo videos etc
- - The output code is simple javascript which will draw its content on a HTML5 canvas.
-- Bilza is not (yet) interactive (since its a lot of work, may be some day).
----
-## Installation

-> npm install bilza

 ### How Bilza Works
 + You create a component